 2. Stronger need for emotional connection

-According to the employee engagement trends 2022, companies will need to prioritize employees’ emotional connection.
-Making emotional connections at work should not be misconstrued as being emotional or showing emotion; instead, it’s about the human connections employees have with one another.
-According to a Forbes article, leaders can foster emotional connections among employees, even virtually, by demonstrating empathy, communicating transparently and truthfully, and showing personality in their interactions.
-When companies prioritize emotional connections, they foster positive work cultures with better employee engagement, higher loyalty, and overall better profits.
+According to the employee engagement trends 2022, companies will need to prioritize employees’ emotional connections.
+Making emotional connections at work should not be misconstrued as being emotional or showing emotion; instead, it’s about employees' human connections with one another.

 3. New focus on employee recognition

 Employee recognition has become even more critical now than ever for employee engagement.
 When most employees worked out of their office spaces, it was relatively easy and spontaneous for coworkers to praise each other during meetings and other informal interactions.